 - Daily disposable soft contact lenses — The wearer inserts these lenses every morning and throws them away every night before going to bed.
 Because of this, there is no need for lens care solutions or storage.

 - Two-week contact lenses — These soft contact lenses last for two weeks.
-They can be worn daily, and then cleaned and stored overnight in lens solution.
+Patients can wear these daily, then clean and store them overnight in lens solution.
 After two weeks, you discard them and start a new pair.

 - Monthly contact lenses — These are also called extended wear contact lenses and can be worn continuously for up to 30 days.
 Extended wear contact lenses can be more prone to developing eye infections and other issues if not kept clean.